 Public Affairs Bulletin: Chiefly during the Texas Legislative and Congressional Sessions, Public Affairs Bulletins are dispatched to mobilize industry action on crucial legislative initiatives.
 AGC of Texas maintains constant surveillance of legislative action and provides regular status updates of the industry’s legislative priorities.

 Magazine: Infrastructure is published bi-monthly with a special Trade Show program published in September, and is sent to the membership as well as municipal, county, and state leaders.
-Infrastructure focuses on policy and funding, and features regular articles from TxDOT’s Executive Director, AGC’s Executive Vice President, Texas Good Roads’ Executive Vice President, and AGC’s area managers.
+Infrastructure focuses on policy and funding, and features regular articles from AGC leadership as well as executives from the industry's awarding and regulatory departments.
 The magazine is interactive online.
 Advertising opportunities are available for members and may also be interactive.

 Meetings and Events

 Membership Luncheon: The Chapter sponsors a membership luncheon each month during the highway letting in Austin.
 A featured speaker is selected to discuss current industry issues while the letting results are presented.

 Area Monthly and Forecast Meetings: Considered one of the most intrinsic benefits of the association, AGC of Texas coordinates monthly meetings with local contractors and local agency staff.
 Members concentrate efforts by collaborating on a regular basis, while at the same time ensuring good working relations with local partners.

 Committee and Task Force Meetings: Another service creating the backbone of the Chapter, our committees and task forces are charged with monitoring and troubleshooting specific industry issues.
 Combined, they form a giant monitoring network which covers all industry issues.